Genetalks/gtz/README.md

 	Output GTZ Format:

-	`fastp-gtz -i in.fq -o out.fq.gtz --bin_file in.fq.species.bin`
+	`fastp-gtz -i in.fq -o out.fq.gtz --ref in.fq.species.bin`

 	Output non-GTZ format:

 	`fastp-gtz -i in.fq -o out.fq`

-	For --bin_file use, refer to the following sections for instructions
+	For --ref use, refer to the following sections for instructions

     #### 2. Input is GTZ format

 	examples:

-	export GTZ_RBIN_PATH=/path/rbin/
+	##### Step one: Skip this step if the decompression read.gtz does not require a reference file,  otherwise specify the corresponding reference as follows

+	`export GTZ_RBIN_PATH=/path/rbin/` (Suitable for gtx1.x.x version, specify the rbin file path for unzip, it's recommended but not required, when not specified gtz will download automatically, will consume a certain amount of time)

+	`export GTZ_RBIN_PATH=/path/fasta/xxx.fa`  (Suitable for gtx2.x.x version, specifies the corresponding fasta file for decompression, must)

+	##### Step two: execution analysis

+	`fastp-gtz -i in.R1.fq.gtz -I in.R2.fq.gtz -o out.R1.fq.gtz -O out.R2.fq.gtz --ref in.fq.species.bin`

+	Other ways to use:

-	fastp-gtz -i in.R1.fq.gtz -I in.R2.fq.gtz -o out.R1.fq.gtz -O out.R2.fq.gtz --bin_file in.fq.species.bin
+	`fastp-gtz -i in.R1.fq.gtz -I in.R2.fq.gtz -o out.R1.fq.gtz -O out.R2.fq.gtz --ref in.fq.species.fasta　--donot_pack_ref　--cache_path /cache/path/`

 	Command Description:

-	1) export GTZ_RBIN_PATH=/path/rbin/
+	1) --ref
-	  The environment variable is recommended for setting, but is not required, to specify the search path for the Rbin file when reading the file as a high-magnification compressed GTZ file, with detailed readable working principles

-	2) --bin_file
-	  This parameter is recommended to specify, but is not required, to specify the two-ended read into the file belongs to the species corresponding to the bin file, specified when the FASTP-GTZ will be high magnification to compress the output result file, detailed readable working principle
+	  This parameter is recommended to specify, specifies Fasta corresponding to the compressed file

+	2) --donot_pack_ref
+	  if use this parameter,  it needs to specify the reference file when unzips, here is in.fq.species.fasta

+	3) --cache_path
+	  The default cache path is ~/.config/gtz, you can also use this to specify other path

   ###### How it works: